Projects and Experiments

 CICAT2025 research addresses firstly to diverse mechanisms – so-called catalysts – that can drive systemic change and secondly to multiple circular economy ecosystems.
 By examining technological, business, regulative and cultural catalysts of CE the project brings new knowledge to help boost the development of CE business ecosystems.
 CICAT2025 collaborates intensively with companies, cities, federations and councils, ministries, and national and international university partners.

 A new kind of a bio filter was built for the purification of the nutritious seepage waters of the landfill of the old Lielahti pulp mill.
 The bio filter purifies the waters by means of biochar produced in Hiedanranta, as well as peat and expanded clay.
-Shrubs and perennials will be planted on top of the filter.
-The purification capacity of the bio filter will be monitored by means of automatic water quality measurements.
-In addition, the capacity of the system to sequester carbon and to increase the number of pollinators is also studied.

 The system that mimics nature’s own purification systems has been designed in collaboration with experts and local residents.
 The aim is to implement a purification system that can be utilised in the purification of other similar waters in Finland and abroad.